karthik11135/carsus-proposal/carsus_dashboard.md

 #### Frontend Features

-- Users can browse pre-loaded atomic datasets.
+- Users can browse specific parts of the atomic datasets.

 - Filtering options for atomic numbers, wavelengths, and metadata.